clash-lang/stack-templates/projects/deca/README.md

 tests = $(testGroupGenerator)
 ```

-We can run the tests using `stack test` or `cabal run test-library --enable-tests`:
+We can run the tests using `stack test` or `cabal run test-library`:

 ```
 .